artalar/reatom/docs/guides/code-splitting.md

 - `Messages`
 - `Profile`

-Each of these parts has its own set of atoms necessary for the functioning of this module.
+Each of these parts has its own set of atoms which is necessary for the module functioning.

 ## Root atoms

-First, let's define what data we need always and on all pages.
+First, let's define which pieces of data we need always and at all pages.
 For example, let it be the role and name of the user.

 For this reason, let's declare this atom at the store creation stage.